JenilGajjar20/Competitive-Programming_problems/README.md

 - `problem.md`: A description of the problem statement.
 - `solution.cpp` (or other language extensions): My solution to the problem in a well-commented code.

+You should create a folder by the name of the programming language you are using.

-Feel free to open issues or pull requests if you spot any mistakes or have better solutions to the problems.
+**Note**: Feel free to open issues or pull requests if you spot any mistakes or have better solutions to the problems.
 Constructive feedback is always welcome! 😀

 ## Contributing 🤝